vladnoskoff/garderobus_back/deploy/README.md

 # Deployment Guide

 This folder contains reference configurations for running the Smart Closet API in containerized environments.
+For host-based installs with PHP adminpanel and separate FastAPI admin endpoints, see `../docs/nginx_host_example.md` for a ready-to-use nginx server block.

 ## Docker Compose